KeyboardKit/KeyboardKitPro/README.md

     <img src="Resources/Demo.gif" width="450" />
 </p>

+Custom iOS keyboard extensions can be used with all other apps that support text input.
+It's the only way for your product, brand or technology to directly interact with other apps on iOS.
+Don't miss out!

-KeyboardKit Pro extends KeyboardKit with pro features, such as fully localized keyboards and services, autocomplete, an emoji keyboard, AI supporting capabilities, themes, dictation, etc.
+KeyboardKit Pro extends KeyboardKit with pro features like fully localized keyboards & services, autocomplete, an emoji keyboard, AI supporting capabilities, themes, dictation, and much more.